viggo-gascou/EuroEval/docs/datasets/lithuanian.md

 dataset](https://doi.org/10.1145/3474381).

-The original full dataset consists of 47 / 1,210 samples for training and testing, and we use the same splits.
+The original full dataset consists of 47 / 1,210 samples for training and testing, and we use 128 of the test samples for validation, resulting in a 47 / 128 / 1,085 split for training, validation and testing, respectively.

 Here are a few examples from the training split: